 - Table 10-1 summarizes the existing investment programs in the MPO's current LRTP, Charting Progress to 2040, and TIP that were identified in each of the goal area chapters listed above to address specific transportation needs.
-It also includes existing technical assistance programs that are in the MPO's UPWP. - Table 10-2 summarizes potential investment and technical assistance programs to be considered for implementation by the MPO in the Destination 2040 LRTP. - Table 10-3 summarizes the existing MPO studies that are currently underway or planned studies, research, and analyses included in the federal fiscal year (FFY) 2019 UPWP that address transportation needs identified in this Needs Assessment. - Table 10-4 summarizes potential studies to be considered by the MPO in future UPWPs.
+It also includes existing technical assistance programs or initiatives that are in the MPO's UPWP. - Table 10-2 summarizes potential investment and technical assistance programs to be considered for implementation by the MPO in the Destination 2040 LRTP. - Table 10-3 summarizes the existing MPO studies that are currently underway or recently completed in the federal fiscal year (FFY) 2019 UPWP or planned studies, research, and analyses programmed in the FFY 2020 UPWP that address transportation needs identified in the Needs Assessment. - Table 10-4 summarizes potential studies to be considered by the MPO in future UPWPs.
 These study ideas were included in the Universe of Studies used for the development of the FFY 2020 UPWP. - Table 10-5 summarizes other actions that the MPO could take to address the identified needs in this document.